Agoric/documentation/main/ertp/ERTP-Guide/PursesAndPayments.md

 # Purses and Payments

-You can store digital assets in two kinds of objects:
+You store digital assets in either a `purse` or a `payment`:
 - **[`purse`](https://agoric.com/documentation/glossary/#purse)**: Hold
   a quantity of same branded digital assets until part or all of them are withdrawn into a `payment` for use.
+A `purse` can only hold the same `brand` as that of the `issuer` that created it.
 - **[`payment`](https://agoric.com/documentation/glossary/#payment)**:
   Hold a quantity of digital assets to send to another party.
 Created either with new assets by a `mint` or by withdrawing assets from a `purse`.

-Assets in purses and payments do not have to be currency-like, but can be any kind of digital asset; swords to use in a game, rights to use a particular contract, theater tickets, etc.
+Assets in `purses` and `payments` do not have to be currency-like, but can be any kind of digital asset; swords to use in a game, rights to use a particular contract, theatre tickets, etc.

 Each non-empty `purse` and `payment` object contains exactly one quantity of its digital asset.
-So, for example, a single `purse` can contain assets of 5 quatloos, but not two separated assets of 2 quatloos and 3 quatloos.
-If you want to hold multiple, separated, quantities of same-branded assets (for example, you might have two bank accounts, both of which hold dollars.
-You want to keep them separated since one is for everyday expenses, and the other is where you're saving up for the down payment on a house), you have to have multiple `purse` objects for that `brand`.

-While you may deposit or withdraw assets to or from a `purse`, it is respectively added to the `purse` or split off into a `payment`.
+So, for example, a single `purse` can contain assets of 5 Quatloos, but not two separated assets of 2 Quatloos and 3 Quatloos.
+If you want to hold multiple, separated, quantities of same-branded assets you have to have multiple `purses` for that `brand`.
+This is similar to how in the real world, you might have two bank accounts, both of which hold dollars.
+You want to keep them separated since one is for everyday expenses, and the other is your emergency fund.

-The same is true for adding to or splitting a `payment`.
-Both a `purse` and a `payment` can only have one quantity of a single `brand` of digital asset.
+When you deposit additional assets into a `purse` or `payment`, they are added to whatever assets already exist in the `purse` or `payment`.
+So if you deposit 3 Quatloos into a `purse` with 8 Quatloos, you end up with a `purse` with 11 Quatloos.
+Similarly, it you withdraw 6 Quatloos from the `purse` into a new `payment`, the `purse` has five Quatloos left and the `payment` has six Quatloos.

 When adding a `payment` to a `purse`, you must add the entire `payment`.
-If you only want to add part of a `payment` to a `purse`, you must use `payment.split()` or `payment.splitMany()` first to split the `payment` into one or more `payment` objects.
+If you only want to add part of a `payment` to a `purse`, you must use `payment.split()` or `payment.splitMany()` first to split the `payment` into one or more `payments`.

-With the exception of `mint` objects creating entirely new `payment` objects containing digital assets, a `payment` is created by making a withdrawal from a `purse` or by splitting an existing `payment`.
-Note that the `brand` of the new `payment` is the same as the `purse`'s or original `payment`'s associated `brand`.
+With the exception of a `mint` creating an entirely new `payment` containing digital assets, you create a `payment` by making a withdrawal from a `purse` or by splitting an existing `payment`.
+Note that the `brand` of the new `payment` is the same as the associated `brand` of its originating `purse` or `payment`.

 Note that you don't transfer assets directly from one `purse` to another `purse`.
 Instead, you do something like these steps to send and receive assets in ERTP.
 The actual send operation is up to you; ERTP does not implement a way of sending object-containing messages between parties.
 - Send assets:
-  1. Withdraw an `amount`from a `purse`, creating a `payment`.
+  1. Withdraw assets described by an `amount`from a `purse`, creating a `payment`.
   2. Send this `payment` to a recipient object as a message.
 - Receive assets:
   1. If you don't already have one, create a `purse` for the asset `brand`